kaarlych/kaarlych/README.md

-# Hi 👋 My name is Karol Janowski and welcome to my profile!
+# Hi 👋, I'm Karol Janowski and welcome to my profile!

 ###